Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Please note that you won't be charged any fee to take part in the whole application and selection process.

-In the period 3 March – 14 April 2023 the Evaluation Committee will evaluate all the applications successfully submitted by 1 pm 2 March 2023, and will draw up an Absolute Ranking List.
+In the period 1 March – 14 April 2024 the Evaluation Committee will evaluate all the applications successfully submitted by 1 pm 29 February 2024, and draw up an Absolute Ranking List.
 Please note that this is the only ranking list that will be used for the awarding scholarships provided by the University of L'Aquila.

 Selected students will receive notification nd will be provided information via email about how to confirm their position and start the pre-enrolment phase.